 Historically, long-term equity awards, in the form of stock options, have been granted at the Compensation Committee's discretion to the NEOs annually in an effort to provide long-term performance-based compensation, to encourage the NEOs to continue their engagement with the Company throughout the vesting periods, and to align management and shareholder interests.
-In making awards under the Merit Medical Systems, Inc. 2006 Long Term Incentive Plan (the "2006 Incentive Plan"), the

-Compensation Committee considers grant size, the appropriate combination of equity-based awards, the impact of the grant on the Company's financial performance, as determined in accordance with the requirements of the Financial Accounting Standards Board ASC Topic 718 ("ASC Topic 718"), and the corresponding compensation value used by the Company in determining the amount of the awards (which may vary from the ASC Topic 718 expense).
-Generally, the amount of long-term equity awards granted to the NEOs has been based upon the Compensation Committee's assessment of each NEO's expected future contributions to the Company; however, the amount of those awards may be influenced by external factors such as general economic or industry-specific conditions.
+In making awards under the Merit Medical Systems, Inc. 2006 Long Term Incentive Plan (the "2006 Incentive Plan"), the Compensation Committee considers grant size, the appropriate combination of equity-based awards, the impact of the grant on the Company's financial performance, as determined in accordance with the requirements of the Financial Accounting Standards Board ASC Topic 718 ("ASC Topic 718"), and the corresponding compensation value used by the Company in determining the amount of the awards (which may vary from the ASC Topic 718 expense).
+Generally, the amount of long-term equity awards granted to the NEOs has been based upon the Compensation Committee's assessment of each NEO's expected future contributions to the Company; however, the amount of those awards may be influenced by external factors such as general economic or industryspecific conditions.
 The Company generally grants long-term equity awards at the regularly-scheduled Compensation Committee meeting held in May or December of each year, but may vary the date of grant from year to year.
-During 2011, the Compensation Committee granted stock option awards to the NEOs under the 2006 Incentive Plan in the following amounts: (a) Mr. Lampropoulos, options to acquire 120,000 shares of Common Stock; (b) Mr. Stanger, options to acquire 80,000 shares of Common Stock; (c) Mr. Stephens, options to acquire 20,000 shares of Common Stock; (d) Mr. Nelson, options to acquire 25,000 shares of Common Stock; and (e) Ms. Perry, options to acquire 40,000 shares of Common Stock.
+During 2012, the Compensation Committee did not grant stock option awards to the NEOs.